tbarbette/npf-docs/docs/source/usage.rst

 Your test script will also define a few script *roles*, such as `client` or `server` as in the example above.
 When you actually launch your experiment, you must tell which machine (physical or virtual) will take the role.
 For simple cases, passing the address of a machine with the `\-\-cluster role=machine` will be enough.
 When you'd like to define parameters such as IPs and MAC addresses, you can define a *cluster* file that will describe details about each machines.
 See :ref:`cluster` for more details.

 When launching NPF, you **may** also give the name of one or more *repositories*, which are files located in the `repo` folder describing software to download, compile and install.
+They follow a format descrived in :ref:`repos`.
 Using repositories allows to ease the reproducibility of your experiment, but it is optional.
 By default a "fake" repository named "local" will be used, which compiles and installs nothing.
-It is advised to start this way: familiarize yourself with NPF before starting to temper with dependencies chain and build process.
+It is advised to start this way: familiarize yourself with NPF using no repositories or dependencies before starting to temper with dependencies chain and build process.
-They follow a format descrived in :ref:`repos`.

 NPF uses a **cache** of the results.
 If you run the same experiment for the same variables and the same version of the *repository*, the test will not be launched but the values from the cache will be used instead.
 To ignore the cache, use `\-\-force-retest`